12 Things Successful Visitor Centres Do Differently

 They engage and collaborate with local industry in the following ways.

 - Industry eNews.
 They maintain an updated industry database, even if they aren't membership based, where they share a regular enewsletter with to local tourism operators.
-They keep them updated with upcoming events, training opportunities etc. They also include Sharing Economy operators in this database, as they understand they are also a key parts of their local visitor economy.
+Key during crisis, but also super important for business as usual times to keep local industry updated with upcoming events, new businesses, changes in local tourism products etc. They also include Sharing Economy operators in this database, as they understand they are also a key parts of their local visitor economy.

 - Staff Famils.
 Their staff regularly attend famils, so they can confidently talk about key experiences in the region, especially those relevant to their destination's Ideal Customers.